brainiak/rt-cloud/Readme.md

 If you lack root permissions, you will need to build the .sif file on a machine that has root permissions and then transfer the .sif file.

-**Singularity usage instructions.** Enter your Singularity container running RT-Cloud.
+**Singularity usage instructions.** Enter your Singularity image running RT-Cloud.
 Then execute a few commands to setup your environment:
 1. <code>cd rt-cloud/</code>
 2. <code>singularity exec docker/rtcloud.sif bash</code>
 3. <code>source /opt/.bashrc</code>
 4. Install node module dependencies<br>
     - <code>cd web; npm install; cd ..</code>

-You will need to perform steps 1-3 every time you enter the Singularity container (step 4 installation will persist so you do not need to repeat it.)
+You will need to perform steps 1-3 every time you enter the Singularity image (step 4 installation will persist so you do not need to repeat it.)

 Now you can follow the same steps as the local installation to run RT-Cloud via Singularity!
 Note that ``source /opt/.bashrc`` activates the pre-made "rtcloud" conda environment.